operator-name/youtube-audio-library-download-all/README.md

 ## Why?

 This is an attempt to download and clean (apply metadata) music from youtube's audio library for listening.
-The goal is to produce a organised local playlist that can be ingested by a music player for listening in the background.
+The goal is to produce a organized local playlist that can be ingested by a music player for listening in the background.
 The hope is that this will aid in music discovery for creative purposes where creative commons or royalty free music is required.

 ### Scope